I believe humans can achieve self-discovery though travelling and this can happen as long as we live.

 Discovering and being aware of what I like

-As I said before, I cannot tell you what to do to discover what you need to do or what you want.
+As I said before, I cannot tell you what to do to find out what you need to do or what you want.
 But I can tell you what works for me.

 I had no clue that I was the problem.
 I had a problem with myself.